dbeattie/scheduler/README.md

 ## Extras

 Storyboard was utilized during component creation and Jest was utilized for test automation.
-To view components in storyboard or run automated jest tests consider the following:
+To view components in storyboard or run automated jest tests locally consider the following:

 #### Running Storybook Visual Testbed